-Cement must be stored out of the reach of children, away from acids, in suitable closed containers (storage silos and bags), in a cool, dry, unventilated location, in order to preserve its technical characteristics and, in any case, preventing the dispersion of dust (see Section 10).
+The mixture must be stored out of reach of children, away from acids, in suitable closed containers (storage silos and bags), in a cool, dry, unventilated location to preserve its technical characteristics, avoiding, in any case, any emission of dust (see Section 10).

-Engulfment hazard: cement can thicken or stick to the walls of the confined space in which it is stored; the mixture can release, collapse or fall unexpectedly.
+Engulfment hazard: the mixture can thicken or stick to the walls of the confined space in which it is stored; the mixture may release, collapse, or fall unexpectedly.

-In order to prevent engulfment or suffocation risks (during maintenance work or cleaning and/or unclogging operations), do not enter confined spaces - such as silos, hoppers, bulk trucks or other containers or vessels that store or contain the cement - without adopting specific safety procedures and suitable personal protective equipment.
+To prevent engulfment or suffocation risks (during maintenance work and cleaning or unclogging operations) do not enter confined spaces - e.g., silos, hoppers, bulk trucks or other containers and/or vessels that store and contain the mixture - without adopting specific safety procedures and suitable personal protective equipment.